dkarunakaran/carnd-behavioral-cloning-p3/README.md

 <img src="images/RGB.png">

-The first technique is flipping the image and change the angle. i.e if an angle is positive, flipping will change the angle to negative and vice versa.
+The second technique is flipping the image and change the angle. i.e if an angle is positive, flipping will change the angle to negative and vice versa.
 ```
 # Flipping the images
 def flip_img_angle(image, angle):